-Significantly, through a number of separate opinions, four judges of the Court expressed their view that the treatment in question reached the severity required to amount to “torture” (as opposed to “inhuman treatment”) under the Convention.
+Significantly, through a number of separate opinions, three judges of the Court expressed their view that the treatment in question reached the severity required to amount to “torture” (as opposed to “inhuman treatment”) under the Convention.
 The comments indicate that some on the Court are prepared to take a harder line on the severity of domestic violence and how it is to be appropriately categorised under Article 3.

 The relevance of discrimination

 Despite a lack of state data, which was due to the lack of any definition of domestic violence in national legislation, the Court drew on other sources (including from international organisations, national NGOs and UN Special Procedures) and found sufficient evidence suggesting that women were disproportionately affected by such violence within Russia.
 In finding that the state had violated the right to be free from discrimination, the Court’s conclusions on Russia’s approach to tackling domestic violence were damning: